Chocolate Runners Bar & Running: A Match from Heaven?

 - It is a potent source of antioxidants, the latter which provide protection against free radicals

-- Dark chocolate consumption may improve blood flow and lower blood pressure, although evidence in this regard is contradicting
+- Dark chocolate runners bar consumption may improve blood flow and lower blood pressure, although evidence in this regard is contradicting

 - Dark chocolate consumption may improve blood flow to the skin and protect the skin against sun damage

 - It may improve brain function by improving blood flow to the brain.
-Dark chocolate also contains the stimulant caffeine, which may improve brain function over the short term
+Dark chocolate runners bars also contain the stimulant caffeine, which may improve brain function over the short term

 Moderation is key